Vietnam.vn - Nền tảng quảng bá Việt Nam

 CarbonScape uses leftover wood chips to produce graphite

 “Our mission is to decarbonize the battery industry,” said CarbonScape CEO Ivan Williams.
-“That also solves a number of other problems, including localizing the supply chain.”
+“That also addresses a number of other issues, including localizing the supply chain.”

 Producing a viable alternative to graphite is increasingly important for Western countries to replace the LFP (lithium, iron, phosphate) batteries that many electric vehicles use and avoid dependence on a single supply chain source, avoiding any potential disruptions to the supply chain in the future.

-Some critics have questioned CarbonScape’s idea, saying it requires too much wood chips and is not as cost-effective as graphite.
+Some critics have questioned CarbonScape’s idea, saying it requires too much wood chips and isn’t as cost-effective as graphite.
 Still, the company received $18 million in funding from European forest products company Stora Enso earlier this year, opening the door to supplying the new technology to Europe.
-Hong Kong-based battery maker Amperex Technology has also invested in the company.
+Hong Kong-based battery maker Amperex Technology has also invested.

 Source link